A hysterectomy is the surgical removal of a

 concerns about your enjoyment of sexual activities

 after surgery.
 If you do have sexual problems after your surgery, talk with your doctor.
 He or she will be able to help you or direct you to a specialist who can help.
+To learn more, see the topic Sexual Problems in Women.

 The hospital or surgery center may send you